getditto-shared/bluetooth-blog-tutorial/iOS/Posts/Getting-Started-with-Core-Bluetooth.md

 	// Send any info to the peripheral from the central
 }
 ```
-While I don't think it is strictly explicitly required to implement this method, if you the subscription failed, it would make sense to detect this and attempt to subscribe (or even just cancel the whole connection) at this point.
+While I don't think it is strictly explicitly required to implement this method, if the subscription failed, it would make sense to detect this and attempt to subscribe (or even just cancel the whole connection) at this point.

 Additionally, if the central has data pending it would like to send to the peripheral, this would be best place to send it.